vidya-labtest/aroworkshop/_entries/Lab 1 - Go Microservices.md

 Press **i** to edit the file, update the port number to **3000**.
 Once updated, press *Esc* to ensure you are in Normal mode and type **:wq** and press *Enter*.
 This writes (saves) the changes and quits.

-You should be able to see that the `rating-api` servie is now edited.
+You should be able to see that the `rating-api` service is now edited.

 ## Task 6: Deploy Ratings frontend